starreeze/latr/readme.md

 - `verl/trainer/ppo/ray_trainer.py:l1195-1199,l1239-1253`: implement logic for diversity filtering in ablation study.
 - `verl/trainer/constants_ppo.py`: the runtime environment for PPO training, which is modified to set the `RAY_DEBUG` environment variable to `1` to enable the debug mode.
 - `verl/trainer/main_ppo.py:l205-208`: inject reward function for countdown since there's no built-in ones.
+- `verl/workers/fsdp_workers.py:l127`: add timeout to the distributed initialization.
-- `verl/workers/fsdp_workers.py:l496-503`: the worker initialization, which is modified to initialize our own rollout worker when `rollout.name` is `kt`.
+- `verl/workers/fsdp_workers.py:l499-506`: the worker initialization, which is modified to initialize our own rollout worker when `rollout.name` is `kt`.
 - `verl/workers/rollout/kt_rollout.py`: the rollout worker, which is a subclass of `BaseRollout` in `verl/workers/rollout/base.py`.
 The worker reads the rollout config and pass it to the `generate` method in `model/generation.py`, where the core sampling logic is implemented.

 ## Citation